abumusasakib/pdf_and_image_utilities/README.md

 - **Input PDF**: `poppler-wsl.pdf`
 - **Generated DOCX**: `poppler-wsl.docx`

+You can find examples in this repository demonstrating PDF input and the corresponding DOCX output.

 ## Troubleshooting

 1. **Tesseract Not Found**:

-   - Ensure Tesseract is installed and added to your system's PATH.
+   - Ensure Tesseract is installed and available in your system PATH.
-   - Check if the correct path is configured in `pdf2docx_with_ocr.py` and `pdf2docx.py`.
+   - Double-check the `tesseract_cmd` path configuration.

 2. **Missing Dependencies**:

    - Reinstall the required libraries:

      ```bash
      pip install pymupdf pillow python-docx pytesseract
      ```

+3. **Images Not Visible Under PDF Content**:
+   - Some PDFs draw a solid white background layer which might cover the underlaid image.
+Open an issue if you need help handling this.

 ## Contributions

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to open issues, suggest improvements, or submit pull requests.

 ---

 ### Author

-Developed with ❤️ to simplify PDF to DOCX conversions.
-For any queries, please reach out via GitHub issues.
+Developed with ❤️ to simplify PDF and document-related workflows.
+For any queries, please reach out via GitHub Issues.